Obsessive–compulsive spectrum: Tic disorders

-Tourette's syndrome is a neurological disorder characterized by recurrent involuntary movements (motor tics) and involuntary noises (vocal tics).
-The reason Tourette's syndrome and other tic disorders are being considered for placement in the obsessive compulsive spectrum is because of the phenomenology and co-morbidity of the disorders with obsessive compulsive disorder.
-Within the population of patients with OCD up to 40% have a history of a tic disorder and 60% of people with Tourette's syndrome have obsessions and/or compulsions.
-Also, 30% of people with Tourette's syndrome have clinically diagnosable OCD.
+Tourette syndrome is a neurological disorder characterized by recurrent involuntary movements (motor tics) and involuntary noises (vocal tics).
+The reason Tourette syndrome and other tic disorders are being considered for placement in the obsessive compulsive spectrum is because of the phenomenology and co-morbidity of the disorders with obsessive–compulsive disorder.
+Within the population of patients with OCD up to 40% have a history of a tic disorder and 60% of people with Tourette's syndrome have obsessions or compulsions.
+Also, 30% of people with Tourette syndrome have clinically diagnosable OCD.
 Course of illness is another factor that suggests correlation because it has been found that tics displayed in childhood are a predictor of obsessive and compulsive symptoms in late adolescence and early adulthood.
 However, the association of Tourette's and tic disorders with OCD is challenged by neuropsychology and pharmaceutical treatment.
-Whereas OCD is treated with SSRI, tics are treated with dopamine blockers and alpha-2 agonists.
+Whereas OCD is treated with SSRIs, tics are treated with dopamine blockers and alpha-2 agonists.